Sales: On-farm, variable hours; Gaia’s Basket grocery market in Auburn.

 We grow some unusual crops, both to keep things interesting for ourselves and to challenge assumptions about what farm-fresh food encompasses.
 So many plants can be grown in our long summers and mild winters that are not widely available.
 The grocery store selection is just a small window into our many food options and broadening that window can increase the interest and enjoyment people get from their food.
 If there’s something you’d like to see grown locally, tell us about it!

 Sales: The Fountains, Year-round, Tuesday mornings in the Whole Foods parking lot; R.C.
-Wiley Parking lot starting in May, Blue Oaks, Saturday mornings; Lincoln Hills at the Orchard Creek Dr. starting in May, Wednesday mornings; High Hand Nursery, Downtown Loomis, Thursday mornings.
+Wiley Parking lot starting in May, Blue Oaks, Saturday mornings; Lincoln Hills at the Orchard Creek Dr. starting in May, Wednesday mornings; Downtown Loomis, Thursday mornings.

-Products: Blackberries, blueberries, peaches, nectarines, plums, apples, pears, lemons, navel oranges, Satsuma mandarins, grapefruit, grapes, pomegranates, apricots, onions, potatoes, lettuce, tomatoes, summer squash, cucumbers, okra, beans, winter squash, eggplant, carrots, local raw honey and more.
+Products: Blackberries, blueberries, peaches, nectarines, plums, apples, pears, lemons, navel oranges, Satsuma mandarins, grapefruit, grapes, pomegranates, onions, potatoes, lettuce, tomatoes, summer squash, cucumbers, okra, beans, winter squash, eggplant, carrots, pluerries, pluots, salsa boxes, local raw honey, strawberries and more.